riy/degraph/readme.markdown

 *-o* <filename> The name for the outputfile.
 Defaults to output.graphml

 *-g* <list of groups> This is a list of regulare Expressions that define the module structure of the application.
 The idea is that the first match of the regular expression becomes the name of the category/module.
-Note: This one is even more experimental then everything else.
+For example the argument '-g (.*)\..*' will cause each upper level package to group its contained packages.
+Doesn't make sense?
+Try it with and without the argument, I think you'll understand the difference.
+Note: This one is even more experimental then everything else and will probably soon be replaced by some more powerfull configuration file.

 **How to build**